MGM Home Entertainment: 2005–2019

 In 2005, following MGM's acquisition by a Sony-led consortium (in part so Sony could ensure MGM's support of the Sony-invented Blu-ray format), MGM stopped self-releasing their content and started releasing its newest content through Sony Pictures Home Entertainment under the standard MGM label, from that point onward, MGM releases began to be credited as Metro-Goldwyn-Mayer Studios, Inc., the MGM Home Entertainment moniker would be retired within the same year.
 However, Sony failed to meet projected sales of MGM content on DVD (in part because the DVD market was cooling); further issues came when Harry Sloan was hired as MGM's chairman and split MGM from Sony Pictures control, instead championing MGM as a company independent of Sony.
-Further issues between the companies and inside both plagued the deal, and MGM dropped Sony Pictures Home Entertainment as a home media distributor in May 2006, instead signing a new worldwide distribution deal with 20th Century Fox Home Entertainment.
+Further issues between the companies and inside both plagued the deal, and MGM dropped Sony Pictures Home Entertainment as a home media distributor in late May 2006, instead signing a new worldwide distribution deal with 20th Century Fox Home Entertainment.

 In 2010, parent company MGM Holdings emerged from bankruptcy.
-As of 2011 until 2018, MGM no longer released or marketed their own movies (excluding the revived Orion Pictures films from the 2010s).
-Instead, MGM shared distribution with other studios that handle all distribution and marketing for MGM's projects.
+As of 2011 until 2018, MGM no longer released or marketed their own movies, as they shared distribution with other studios that handle all distribution and marketing for MGM's projects.
 Since then, only a handful of MGM's most recent movies, such as Skyfall, the remake of Red Dawn, Carrie, RoboCop, If I Stay, Poltergeist (which Fox 2000 Pictures co-produced) and Spectre have been released on DVD and Blu-ray by its home video output via 20th Century Fox Home Entertainment.
 Others, such as The Hobbit trilogy, Hansel & Gretel: Witch Hunters, G.I.
-Joe: Retaliation, Hercules, Hot Tub Time Machine 2, Tomb Raider, Creed I and II, 21 and 22 Jump Street, Ben-Hur, Sherlock Gnomes and The Magnificent Seven have been released by the home video output of the co-distributor—in these cases, Warner Bros.
-Home Entertainment (which MGM's catalog is currently handled by), Paramount Home Entertainment and Sony Pictures Home Entertainment respectively.
+Joe: Retaliation, Hercules, Hot Tub Time Machine 2, Tomb Raider, Creed I and II, 21 and 22 Jump Street, Ben-Hur, Sherlock Gnomes and The Magnificent Seven have been released by the home video output of the co-distributor in these cases, Warner Bros.
+Home Entertainment (which would later handle MGM's home media titles from 2020 to 2026), Paramount Home Entertainment and Sony Pictures Home Entertainment (who used to distribute MGM's home media titles from 2005 to 2006) respectively.

 In 2011, MGM launched the "MGM Limited Edition Collection", a manufactured-on-demand (MOD) DVD service that issues unreleased and out-of-print titles from the MGM-owned library.
 Its releases are sold through the Warner Archive Collection.

 On April 14, 2011, Fox's deal distributing the MGM library was extended through 2016.
 On June 27, 2016, Fox's distribution deal with MGM was renewed until June 30, 2020.